 1. Fighting Human Trafficking

 We identify production organisation who have positioned themselves in communities where trafficking is prevalent.
 As 78% of trafficked people end up in the sex industry, some are located in the communities around the red light districts.
 But not all are here, some are positioned in areas where it is a known trafficking route, like country borders.

 Our producers business' model provides more than giving a job to someone.
 Each vary in what exactly they have integrated, but here’s what we look for…

 Fair Trade Recognised.

-We celebrate those of our producers who use organic cotton so the local farmers and environment is not exposed to pesticides and other who use recycled and remnant saris and leather, recycled metals, non toxic dyes and local raw materials to reduce the environmental impact of their production.
+Products using recycled and remnant saris and leather, recycled metals, non toxic dyes and local raw materials helps reduce the environmental impact of production.

-As all these values do not apply to every one of our producers we are putting on each product and producers pages the red icons to help you recognise the behind story as you shop.
+As all these values do not apply to every one of our producers on each product and producers pages the red icons to help you recognise what they represent as you shop.